 I received a call from a lady who had just received a cheque for £20,000 compensation from a personal injury claim.
 Neither she nor anyone in her family were claiming means-tested benefits; but she intended to save the money for … Continue reading

 Setting up a personal injury trust does not have to be complicated or expensive.
 I will offer a fixed fee in most cases.
 At the moment I offer a fixed fee of £480 including VAT for a bare trust.
 I … Continue reading

 A personal injury trust can be a very good idea even if you are not receiving State means-tested benefits or local authority care.
 You must consider your situation today, your situation in the future, and do exactly the same for … Continue reading

 To create a trust for personal injury compensation you need a trust deed.
 This is a legal document which creates the trust and appoints your trustees.
 Once your trust document is complete the next step is for the trustees to … Continue reading

 Most means tests for benefits look at your capital and income.
 Working tax credits is not a means-tested benefit.
 It is an adjustment to your earnings based on your income alone.
-So what protection is provided by a personal injury trust?
-I was asked a question by a man confused by the … Continue reading
+So what protection is provided by a personal injury … Continue reading

 Compensation protection trust Compensation protection trust is one of the names given to a trust designed to ensure that personal injury compensation is not taken into account if you claim means-tested benefits or need local authority support for residential care. … Continue reading